Penn & Teller: Fool Us

 Penn & Teller: Fool Us is a magic competition television series in which magicians perform tricks in front of American magician-comedian duo Penn & Teller.
 Its first two seasons were hosted by Jonathan Ross, the third through ninth seasons were hosted by Alyson Hannigan and the tenth and eleventh season by Brooke Burke.
 Fool Us was filmed at Fountain Studios in London, England (season one) and the Penn & Teller Theater at the Rio All-Suite Hotel & Casino (season two onward), located in Las Vegas.
 After each performance, if Penn & Teller cannot figure out how a trick was done, the magician(s) who performed it win a Fool Us trophy (since season 2) and a five-star trip to Las Vegas to perform as the opening act in Penn & Teller's show, also at the Rio Hotel & Casino.

-The eleventh season premiered on January 24, 2025.
+The eleventh season aired January–December 2025.

 Format

 Each episode starts off with the introduction stating the purpose of the series.
 Penn & Teller come out and take their seats towards center stage, and hopeful magicians perform.
 Most episodes are arranged to showcase four acts, performed in front of Penn & Teller and a live studio audience.
 For the second half of season 7 through season 9, the performances were to a virtual audience due to the coronavirus pandemic.

 After each performance, Penn & Teller privately confer while the host interviews the magician.
 Penn then reveals if they know how the trick was performed, typically using cryptic language suggesting the kind of trick used.
 When cryptic language fails, they generally write down the method and present it privately to the magicians to confirm, so as to avoid publicly exposing the secrets behind the trick.
 Teller notes that the doublespeak helps teach people new techniques without spoiling the trick.

-If Penn & Teller are wrong, or cannot figure out how the trick was done, the magician wins a Fool Us trophy and the opportunity to later perform at one of Penn & Teller's Las Vegas shows.
+If Penn & Teller are wrong, or cannot figure out how the trick was done, the magician wins a Fool Us trophy (humorously branded with the abbreviation "FU") and the opportunity to later perform at one of Penn & Teller's Las Vegas shows.
 A backstage judge or judges, versed in the techniques of the magic industry and privately informed how the trick is done prior to the show, makes any necessary calls whether Penn & Teller were properly fooled.
 At the end of each episode, Penn & Teller perform a magic act of their own.